tortymctortface/fyp/README.md

 <summary> v2 </summary>
 <br>
-   Version 2 removes the requirement of a theme and now allows the user to decide how important it is for each "trigger word" to have the samne starting letter as its corresponding "word to remember".
-It still consioders the phonetic and second letter weights the same as Version 1 , but now it also consider how similar each word in the "trigger list" is to its predecessor, therefore allowing the output to find a theme of its own.
+   Version 2 removes the requirement of a theme and now allows the user to decide how important it is for each "trigger word" to have the same `starting letter` as its corresponding "name to remember".
+It still considers the `phonetic` and `second letter weights` the same as Version 1 , but now it also consider `how similar` each word in the "trigger list" is to its predecessor in the "trigger list", therefore allowing the output to find a theme of its own.

 </details>